 - Locate Kodi in Control Panel or Settings and click on Uninstall.

 - Kodi’s uninstall wizard should open with two options: Repair and Remove.
 Select Remove and click Next to uninstall the program.

 - A message will pop up asking “Do you want to completely remove Kodi for Windows?”
 Choose Yes.

 - Click Finish when the uninstalled completes the process and restart your computer to see whether errors will still appear.

-Solution 2: Using Windows PowerShell to Uninstall Kodi
+Solution 2: Use Windows PowerShell to Uninstall Kodi

-- Copy and paste the following command in order to receive the full list of the apps you have installed along with detailed info regarding every single one.
+- Copy and paste the following command to receive the full list of the apps you have installed along with detailed info regarding every single one.

 Get-AppxPackage -AllUsers | Select Name, PackageFullName

 - Wait for the list to load and try to search for Kodi.
 This might take a while but be patient while you look through the installed apps.